JoshData/crs-reports-website/README.md

 	tar -zxf qpdf-6.0.0.tar.gz
 	(cd qpdf-6.0.0/ && ./configure && make && sudo make install)

-Create a new file named `aws_credentials.txt` and put in it the AWS IAM user's access keys that have access to 1) the private S3 bucket holding the CRS reports archive and 2) the public S3 bucket holding the website content.
-Also set the names of the S3 buckets:
+Create a new file named `credentials.txt` and put in it the AWS IAM user's access keys that have access to 1) the private S3 bucket holding the CRS reports archive and 2) the public S3 bucket holding the website content.
+Also set the names of the S3 buckets.
+And add the Algolia account information.

 	AWS_ACCESS_KEY_ID=...
 	AWS_SECRET_ACCESS_KEY=...
 	AWS_INCOMING_S3_BUCKET=...
 	AWS_WEBSITE_S3_BUCKET=...
+	ALGOLIA_CLIENT_ID=...
+	ALGOLIA_ADMIN_ACCESS_KEY=...
+	ALGOLIA_SEARCH_ACCESS_KEY=...
+	ALGOLIA_INDEX_NAME=...

 ### Running the site generator